Ultra high order cumulants and quantitative CLT for polynomials in Random Matrices: Upper bounds for the cumulants

 \subsection{General bound of the $\epsilon$-cumulants}

 In Notation \ref{Notation: Y_k}, we consider the alternating product of GUE and deterministic matrices.
 In this subsection we go one step further.
 We now consider the alternating product of GUE, or its transpose and deterministic matrices.
-We call it the $\epsilon$-cumulants with $\epsilon$ being a vector parameter that describes whether we consider the transpose of a GUE.
-The motivation to consider the $\epsilon$-cumulants is to provide upper bounds as in Collolary \ref{Corollary: Upper bound for cumulants of GUE} for the GOE case.
-This will be explained and will appear naturally in Section \ref{Section: The order of GOE}.
+As we mentioned earlier, we will call cumulants of the form (\ref{Equation: Cumulants of monomials}) but involving both $X_i$'s and the transposes of them the $\epsilon$-cumulants.
+The motivation to consider the $\epsilon$-cumulants is to provide upper bounds as in Lemma \ref{Corollary: Upper bound for cumulants of GUE} for the GOE case.
+This type of cumulants will appear naturally in Section \ref{Section: The order of GOE}.
 Let us give a formal definition of the $\epsilon$-cumulants.

 \begin{definition} For $1\leq k\leq r$ and $\epsilon\in \{1,{\top}\}^m$, we let

 with the convention $M_0=0$.
 Here $\epsilon=(\epsilon(1),\dots,\epsilon(m))\in \{1,{\top}\}^m$.
 We call $\C_r(Tr(Y_1^{\epsilon}),\dots, Tr(Y_r^\epsilon))$ an $\epsilon$-cumulant. \end{definition}